 An aquarium heater can be useful for maintaining this temperature if the room is cooler than this or if it tends to fluctuate.

-Even though fancy goldfish are not as big as regular goldfish, they still produce waste that can quickly foul a small area.
+Even though these varieties are not as big as regular goldfish, they still produce waste that can quickly foul a small area.

 So if you are considering a goldfish bowl as a home…

 Bowls and tiny tanks are a leading cause of goldfish death and are horrible for a lot of reasons.